-History, it is easily perceived, is a picture-gallery containing a host of copies and very few originals. ~ Chapter VI
+History, it is easily perceived, is a picture-gallery containing a host of copies and very few originals. ~ The Old Regime and the French Revolution by Alexis de Tocqueville, Chapter VI

 I would say I’m a pretty eclectic reader in general.
 While fiction—particularly 1800’s British Literature—is probably my favorite to read for pleasure, I also enjoy poetry, drama (to a lesser extent) and nonfiction.
 Of the vast nonfiction subjects I read, history would probably be the top choice.
 Yet while I've read a great deal on ancient history, I've come to notice there are quite a few “blind spots.”
 One of these blind spots is the French Revolution period.

 It’s a bit ironic, actually, that I haven’t read much nonfiction on the era that is just around the time people started writing the fiction books I love.
 Most of what I understand about Regency England, for example, is from Jane Austen’s works.
 However, I’m slowly trying to fill in the gaps, knowing that the reality of the world where Austen and my other preferred authors lived will inform me more about the fictions they created.

 That’s why I picked up Alexis de Tocqueville’s The Old Regime and the French Revolution.
 Part history, part sociology, and part philosophy, I recommend this book not only because it is a more “contemporary”* take on the French Revolution, but because as I read it I kept seeing parallels to our own time and to my own country.
 Chapter VI in particular seemed a lot more relevant today than I had expected.
 Now, I could easily go into a political rant about what I think is wrong with the United States government, but I think I’ll let the following quotations from de Tocqueville do it for me…